What Christianity Got Wrong About Jesus

 Kill children for rebellion (Deuteronomy 21:18–21)“Let the little children come to me…” (Matthew 19:14)OT allows lethal punishment of children; Jesus elevates children as models of the kingdom.

 Below you’ll find some other examples of OT scripture that sets moral guidelines and commandments that prove unequivocally that the OT is not perfect and should not be cited as a reference to what is right and wrong.
 The teachings of Jesus are perfectly adequate in this respect and frankly his teachings negate a large portion of the OT.
 Particularly the teachings that often get cited to justify hatred towards marginalized groups in contemporary society.
-If the teachings to execute your son should not be carried over into what someone believes is a Christian society, then why not gay persons too?
-Who is what continues to be upheld and what gets left behind in ancient times?
+If the teachings to execute your son for being rebellious should not be carried over into what someone believes is modern and acceptable Christianity, then why not the judgements and and punishments towards a gay person as well?
+Who gets to decide what continues to be upheld and what gets left behind in ancient times?

 If you work on the Sabbath… you should be executed